cloudControl/documentation/Guides/PHP/Symfony 1.4.md

     INFO: Symfony 1.x detected
     INFO: No '.ccconfig.yaml' found, setting web content to '/web'.

-In the previous version of the exoscale platform, you would have had to have used a platform-specific config file called: ``.ccconfig.yaml`` and in it set the following:
+In the previous version of the CloudKilat platform, you would have had to have used a platform-specific config file called: ``.ccconfig.yaml`` and in it set the following:

     BaseConfig:
       WebContent: /web